Position

 • Monitor student behavior and address any issues that may arise during the ride.

-• Communicate with parents and school staff regarding any incidents or concerns.
+• Communicate with parents and school staff regarding any incidents or concerns related to student behavior.

 Qualifications